mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ReleaseNotes/v2.2.0/README.md

 ### Welcome back the `KmlOverlay`!

-I'm really happy to introduce new KmlOverlay!
+I'm really happy to introduce the new KmlOverlay!
-The new KmlOverlay supports many tags than the maps plugin v1.4.0.
+It supports much more tags than the previous maps plugin v1.4.0.

 Supported tags are:
 <table>